dropfred/js-toys/README.md

 Disabling options reduces the minified size.

 If you prefer to run the script as a page instead of a bookmarklet, set `BOOKMARKLET` to `false`, and add `<script>import("./ez-log.js");</script>` in the HTML code.

+### Known caveats

+- The host page returns to the top when the bookmarklet is closed.

 ## ez-pw